unslothai/unsloth/README.md

 print(f'pip install --upgrade pip && pip install "unsloth[{x}] @ git+https://github.com/unslothai/unsloth.git"')
 ```

-For **advanced installation instructions** or if you see weird errors:
+For **advanced installation instructions** or if you see weird errors during installations:

 1. Install `torch` and `triton`.
 Go to https://pytorch.org to install it.
 For example `pip install torch torchvision torchaudio triton`
 2. Confirm if CUDA is installated correctly.
 Try `nvcc`.
 If that fails, you need to install `cudatoolkit` or CUDA drivers.